 Well, some mobile apps for Betaflight give you more complete settings that aren’t available in Betaflight OSD and LUA script yet.
 Another advantage is that it doesn’t require OSD or specific radio receiver or transmitter for LUA script to work.

 Developed by the same company, SpeedyBee, the app is available on both Google Play and iTune.
 I like this app because it’s FREE and it gives you access to nearly all the settings on the Betaflight configurator including the CLI.
-Though it’s not as easy to use as the computer version configurator.
+It’s really a great app, though it’s not as easy to use as the computer version configurator.

 Here are a few more screenshots of the app, the layout looks nearly identical to the one we use on a computer.

-Screen refresh rate is also pretty slow especially with the 3D model and the receiver tab as you move your TX sticks.
-Not really a biggie though, it still works.
+Because it’s on bluetooth, the refresh rate is a bit slow compared to the PC configurator.
+Especially with the 3D model and the receiver tab when you move the TX sticks.
+Not really a biggie though, it still works well for the most part.

 The SpeedyBee Betaflight App supports both OTG cable and bluetooth module.
-However, for OTG cable it only works on Android, iPhone users would have to get a Bluetooth Module.
+However, for OTG cable it only works on Android, iPhone users can only use Bluetooth module.

-In fact SpeedyBee makes their own branded Bluetooth module.
-I believe that’s how they are funding the software development.
+In fact SpeedyBee makes their own branded Bluetooth module, as well as flight controllers with built-in bluetooth.
+I believe that’s how they are funding the software development at the moment.
 I’ve been told you can use a generic BT module with the app, but if you want to support their effort with the software you should get the official one.

 - SpeedyBee Bluetooth Module: http://bit.ly/2Ia4H5n